deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 **History**: Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.
 Updated 10 Mar 2015 to include events emitted by the edX mobile app for iOS.

-..
-Chris/Nimisha, is that correct? does iOS emit load_video events?

 ``context`` **Member Fields**: